Kanye West & Kim Kardashian Are Reportedly Living Apart

-Though Kanye West and Kim Kardashian are, by all appearances, still very much together, the couple is reportedly living apart as he receives outpatient treatment following his recent hospitalisation.
+Though Kanye West and Kim Kardashian are, by all appearances, still very much together, the couple is reportedly living apart as he receives outpatient treatment following his recent hospitalization.

-Sources have told Us Weekly and People that the rapper, who left UCLA Medical Center on the 30th of November, is currently living in a rental house.
+Sources have told Us Weekly and People that the rapper, who left UCLA Medical Center on November 30, is currently living in a rental house.
 Kardashian and their two children, North and Saint, are not living with West.
-As People notes, the family owns a lavish Bel Air mansion, but also frequently stays at Kris Jenner's home in Calabasas, California.
+As People notes, the family owns a lavish Bel Air mansion, but also frequently stays at Kris Jenner's Calabasas, CA, home.

 “Kanye isn’t at home with Kim and the kids,” one insider told People.
 “He is, instead, receiving outpatient care elsewhere with a medical team.
 Kim still seems concerned, but is supportive.
 They don’t know for how long Kanye will need outpatient care.”